blacksingular/Movie-revenue-prediction-with-hierarchical-model/README.md

-# SI699: Movie Revenue Prediction: Based on hierarchical regerssion model
+# SI699: Movie Revenue Prediction: Based on hierarchical regression model

 Code for SI 699 course project: Using hierechical regression model to predcit the movie revenue based on data from IMDB public dataset.
 The final report will be followed later.